First-Ever Fluorescent Frog Found In Argentina, But Why Does It Glow?

 City University of New York marine biologist David Gruber, who was not involved in the study, first found fluorescence in hawksbill sea turtles in 2015, and he believes that the new study is an “exciting” one that may nonetheless spur more research projects to determine the exact purpose of fluorescence in animals.

-“‘It opens up many more questions than are answered,’ he says — including the ecological and behavioral function of fluorescence.”
+“It opens up many more questions than are answered,” he says — including the ecological and behavioral function of fluorescence.”

 But is the polka dot tree frog the only fluorescent frog species out there?
 University of Buenos Aires herpetologist Julian Faivovich told Nature that he’s planning to study the other 250 tree frog species with translucent skin to see if there are others that carry the same fluorescent traits.